Myfanwy: Background

-Sources differ as to whether Dr. Parry composed the music for an existing poem by Richard Davies ("Mynyddog Mwynfawr"; 1833–1877) (the common belief) or whether Davies wrote the words to Parry's melody following its use with an English lyric by Thomas Walter Price (Cuhelyn; 1829 - 1869)(*1), journalist and poet, called "Arabella".
+Sources differ as to whether Joseph Parry composed the music to an existing poem by Richard Davies ("Mynyddog"; 1833–1877) or whether Davies wrote the words for Parry's melody.

-Richard Davies' lyric may have been influenced by the 14th Century love story of Myfanwy Fychan of Castell Dinas Brân, Llangollen, and the poet Hywel ab Einion(*2).
-That story was also the subject of the popular poem, "Myfanwy Fychan" (1858), by John Ceiriog Hughes (1832–87).
-Some sources say it was written with Parry's childhood sweetheart, Myfanwy Llywellyn, in mind (*3).
-In 1947, Merthyr-Tydfil-born author Jack Jones wrote a book entitled Off to Philadelphia in the morning where he relates the story within some aspects of the life of Parry, weaving facts into his fictional narrative (*4).
+Davies' lyrics were likely influenced by the 14th century love story of Myfanwy Fychan of Castell Dinas Brân and the bard Hywel ab Einion.
+The story was a popular subject for nineteenth century writers in Wales and was the subject of the poem, "Myfanwy Fychan" (1858), by John Ceiriog Hughes (1832–87).
+Other sources say it was written with Parry's childhood sweetheart, Myfanwy Llywellyn, in mind.
+The lyrics may also have been influenced by Thomas Walter Price English language poem, "Arabella".

+The song debuted on 28 May 1875 at the first concert of the Aberystwyth and University Musical Society, with Parry as the conductor.
+It was published the same year, with Parry selling all rights to the publisher for just £12.

-Lyrics and Translation
+Lyrics and literal translation

+History of the lyrics

+The ownership of the copyright was sold by Isaac Jones of Treherbert to D.J.
+Snell of Swansea in 1930, who reprinted it the following year.
+This version is shown above, with the following modernizations of the Welsh language:

+digter to dicter, cynau to cynnau, ffol to ffôl, melus to melys, ol to ôl, chwareu to chwarau, thânau to thanau, auraidd to euraidd, ammod to amod, ddysglaer to ddisglair, ffarwel to ffarwél.

+There has been a proliferation of word changes since 1931, with so many performers covering it.
+In particular, most modern versions substitute 'nghariad for cariad in Verse 1, cheisiaf fyth for fynaf byth and Ai gormod for A'i gormod in Verse 2, and 'ngeneth ddel for eneth ddel in Verse 3.

+Melody

+Here is the melody line from the 1931 publication.

-Usage and Performances
+Usage and performances

+As well as the song being sung in the original four parts by many choirs, the top melody line by itself has also become a solo love-song.
 A hundred years after it was first published Ryan Davies performed the song at the Swansea Top Rank introducing it as "the greatest love song ever written".
-A live recording of this version was included on Davies' album Ryan at the Rank and quickly became one Davies' most notable and familiar performances.
+A live recording of this version was included on Davies' album Ryan at the Rank and quickly became one of Davies' most notable and familiar performances.

 Davies' rendition began a renewed popularity for the performance of the song, especially with Welsh Male Voice Choirs.
-Two of the most widely recognized choral renditions are by the Treorchy Male Voice Choir,and the Neath Male Voice Choir.
-The song is often performed at the Principality Stadium during the Welsh rugby team's home matches, and the Morriston Orpheus Choir recorded a version of the song for the Welsh Rugby Unions official album in 2006.
+Two of the most widely recognized choral renditions are by the Treorchy Male Voice Choir, and the Neath Male Voice Choir.
+The song is often performed at the Principality Stadium during the Welsh rugby team's home matches, and the Morriston Orpheus Choir recorded a version of the song for the Welsh Rugby Union's official album in 2006.